exohood/exohood/README.md

 # How Exohood Works?

-- Exohood is an organization represented by rules encoded as a transparent computer program, controlled by the organization members, and not influenced by a central government.
+- Exohood is an organization represented by rules encoded as a transparent computer program, controlled by the organization members, and free from the influence of a central authority.

 # How to start build?